matthewbga/ATS-Keyword/README.md

 #### Selecting the instance
 Once you complete the wizard by initiating the instance launch you will see a page that allows you to navigate directly to the new instance.
 You may click this link or go back to your list of instances and find the instance through that method.

-Whichever way you choose find you new instance and select its instance ID to open the page to manage the instance.
+Whichever way you choose find your new instance and select its instance ID to open the page to manage the instance.

 #### Connecting to the instance:
 1. Select **Connect** to open an SSH terminal session to the instance in your browser.
 1. Ensure the User name field is set to `ubuntu`.
 1. Select the **Connect** button to open the session.
+This will put you in a browser window where you have an SSH terminal window, ready for yoyr input.

 ## Build and execute the application